Dr. William Bryant

 I was born in New York City on January 3, 1730, the son of ship Captain William Byrant and his wife Eleanor.
 I studied medicine in France.
 From 1759 until 1767, I was a surgeon in the British Army, serving in the West Indies.

 I retired with a half-pay pension and moved with my wife Mary to Trenton.
 On October 28, 1769, I purchased a house built by William Trent himself, for £2,800.
 I quickly acquired a reputation as a skilled physician and a man of integrity.
 Many of the members of my church, Trenton Presbyterian, protested deeply against the acts of Parliament; though I did not support them, I also did not oppose them.

-I received orders to rejoin the British army besieged at Boston in late 1775 and had to sign a parole that I would “not go farther than twelve miles from my present place of residence, except to Philadelphia, without leave of the Congress.”
-While some people considered me to be a Loyalist, I took no actions to oppose the revolution and was never personally attacked by Patriots or had my land confiscated.
+In late 1775, I faced a difficult choice.
+I was ordered to rejoin the British army that was besieged in Boston.
+I could not go, and I signed a parole to Congress pledging I would “not go farther than twelve miles from my present place of residence, except to Philadelphia, without leave of Congress.”
+This made me neutral throughout the struggle for independence, and some considered me a Loyalist, but I took no actions to oppose the Revolution, and was never attacked by Patriots or had my land confiscated.

 But maybe my stressful situation took its toll on me, because I retired in March, 1783, and then died “of an apoplexy” on January 11, 1786.
 A friend described me as being older than my years.